awsdocs/amazon-efs-user-guide/doc_source/mounting-fs.md

 # Mounting EFS File Systems<a name="mounting-fs"></a>

 In the following section, you can learn how to mount your Amazon EFS file system on a Linux instance using the Amazon EFS mount helper\.
 In addition, you can find how to use the file `fstab` to automatically remount your file system after any system restarts\.
+To learn more about the Amazon EFS mount helper, see [EFS Mount Helper](efs-mount-helper.md)\.

 Before the Amazon EFS mount helper was available, we recommended mounting your Amazon EFS file systems using the standard Linux NFS client\.
 For more information on those changes, see [Mounting File Systems Without the EFS Mount Helper](mounting-fs-old.md)\.